Christos Louis

-He performed postdoctoral research as an EMBO fellow with Walter J. Gehring at the Biozentrum University of Basel (1978-1979) and Paul Schedl at the Department of Biology at Princeton University (1980-1983).
-Fotis Kafatos invited him to join the staff of the IMBB of the, then, Research Centre of Crete in 1983; he subsequently became a member of the Faculty of the Department of Biology at the University of Crete where he was promoted to Full Professor in 1989.
-During his tenure he was the Chairman of his Department for a total of 11 years.
+He performed postdoctoral research as a European Molecular Biology Organization (EMBO) fellow with Walter J. Gehring at the Biozentrum University of Basel (1978–1979) and Paul Schedl at the Department of Biology at Princeton University (1980–1983).
+Fotis Kafatos invited him to join the staff of the Institute of Molecular Biology and Biotechnology (IMBB) of the, then, Research Centre of Crete in 1983; he subsequently became a member of the Faculty of the Department of Biology at the University of Crete where he was promoted to Full Professor in 1989.
+During his tenure he was the chairman of his department for a total of 11 years.
 Later, he was a founding member of the University of Crete's Programme on Bioethics.
-He retired from the University in 2014 although, as an emeritus, he kept his appointment as Research Staff at the IMBB, now an Institute of the Foundation for Research & Technology – Hellas.
+He retired from the university in 2014 although, as an emeritus, he kept his appointment as research staff at the IMBB, now an Institute of the Foundation for Research & Technology – Hellas.

-From December 2012 till April 2015 he was also the acting Head of Bioinformatics at the Centre for Functional Genomics at the Dept. of Experimental Medicine of the University of Perugia.
+From December 2012 till April 2015 he was also the acting head of bioinformatics at the Centre for Functional Genomics at the Dept. of Experimental Medicine of the University of Perugia.
 He has served on a number of national (Greek) and international committees and boards, and he is a member of EMBO.
 He was a member of several standing and ad hoc committees of the World Health Organization/TDR, including its Scientific and Technical Advisory Committee (STAC).
-Kitsos Louis has been a member of the editorial boards of several scientific journals and has co-authored more than 170 scientific publications.
+Kitsos Louis has been a member of the editorial boards of several scientific journals and has co-authored more than 180 scientific publications.
+After his retirement from active research, he concentrated on writing books of popular science, one of which ("Ιστορίες Γενετικής στην Καθομιλουμένη"-Genetics in everyday language, Crete University Press) was awarded a Special Prize by the Athens Academy in 2021.